ruiming-wu/FAST_Flow_Matching/data/README.md

 - **training_pairs_fast.npz**
   Contains 100000 training pairs, each consisting of an initial state (`state`, shape: [N, 4]) and a compressed/quantized action representation (`action_chunk`, shape: [N, 25]) suitable for the pi0fast model.
 Actions are quantized and compressed for efficient modeling.

 ---

+## Typical Workflow

+1. **Collect Trajectories**
+   Use the scripts in the `data_collection` module to generate and save raw trajectory data, PID parameters, and visualization images.

+2. **Check and Process Data**
+   Use the scripts in the `utils` module to verify data quality, build training pairs, and prepare data for model training.

+3. **Train and Evaluate Models**
+   Use the processed training pairs (`training_pairs_original.npz` and `training_pairs_fast.npz`) for supervised learning and evaluation of both the original and FAST models.

+---